New world order (politics): Gulf War and Bush's formulation

-In fact, as Lawrence Freedman commented in 1991, a "unipolar" world is now taken seriously.
-He details:
+Meanwhile, some pundits claimed that the new world order is all about Iraq.
+Krauthammer was puzzled: The new world order has nothing at all to do with Iraq.
+It is the direct result of the collapse of the Soviet empire.
+The end of the Cold War changed the world order.
+The Gulf War simply revealed it.
+Such a shift of focus for Krauthammer could only be an attempt to deny the fact of unipolarity.
+Already in 1991, Krauthammer recognized a unipolar denialism that would characterize the prevailing view ever since: It is hardly news to say that we have entered a period of Pax Americana and are living in a unipolar world.
+"Why deny it?"
+Besides denialism, Krauthammer mentioned a phenomenon of declinism ever prophesied for the United States and drew another conclusion which aged well: "If the Roman empire had declined at this rate, you'd be reading this column in Latin."
+The same year, by contrast, Lawrence Freedman argued that a "unipolar" world is now taken seriously:

 Washington's capacity to exert overwhelming military power and leadership over a multinational coalition provides the "basis for a Pax Americana".
 Indeed, one of the problems with Bush's phrase was that "a call for 'order' from Washington chills practically everyone else, because it sounds suspiciously like a Pax Americana".
 The unipolarity, Krauthammer noted, is the "most striking feature of the post-Cold War world".
 The article proved to be epochal.
 Twelve years later, Krauthammer in "The Unipolar Moment Revisited" stated that the "moment" is lasting and lasting with "acceleration".
 He replied to those who still refused to acknowledge the fact of unipolarity: "If today's American primacy does not constitute unipolarity, then nothing ever will".
 In 1990, Krauthammer had estimated that the "moment" will last forty years at best, but he adjusted the estimation in 2002: "Today, it seems rather modest.
 The unipolar moment has become the unipolar era".
 On the latter occasion, Krauthammer added perhaps his most significant comment—the new unipolar world order represents a "unique to modern history" structure.